 Lobbyists reported spending more than $690,000 during the first four months of the year to influence legislators and other public officials.
 Much of the money went to food, drinks and gifts for lawmakers and other public officials.
 But nearly $244,450 went to advertising and phone calls aimed at motivating constituents to contact their lawmakers on a variety of issues.
 That advocacy spending, by 11 different groups, is considerably higher than the $106,000 reported by two interest groups in 2015, the last 60-day session.
 Much of the 2017 advocacy focused on failed efforts to increase background checks on gun purchases, but lobbyists reported trying to rally constituents to contact lawmakers on other issues as well.

-Below are details for New Mexico lobbyists’ expenses from lobbyists reports filed during the 2016 legislative session, May 2016, October 2016, and Jan.
-17. Names of lawmakers have not been standardized.
-Search by lobbyist or lawmakers, or sort by dates, amounts, etc. A copy of the data in a Google spreadsheet is available here.
+Below are details for New Mexico lobbyists’ expenses for the first four months of 2017 based on reports of spending through May 1.
+The information comes from a New Mexico In Depth analysis of information from the New Mexico Secretary of State’s website.
+Search by lobbyist, employer or lawmakers, or sort by dates, amounts, etc. A copy of the data in a Google spreadsheet is available here. [table id=54 /]

 Below is a list of lobbyists, their employers in 2017, and the 2017 expenses through May 1 that they’ve filed with the New Mexico Secretary of State’s office.
 You may search for a lobbyist’s name or a specific company or sort the columns alphabetically or by amount.
 Or just peruse the information.
 A copy of the data in a Google spreadsheet is available here. [table id=53 /]